Test Without Hardware

 6. If using a setlist, choose the presets you want to test.

-7. If using a single .hlx preset, enter a temporary slot such as 12A in the Preset column.
+7. If using a single preset file, enter a temporary slot such as 12A in the Preset column.

 8. Check the Reference DI field in Advanced > Files.